Skip to content

 Eligibility for the Partner residence (Dutch national or resident sponsor) is set by Immigration and Naturalisation Service (IND) and is not nationality-restricted beyond the general criteria, though Brazilian applicants may also have access to the following bilateral or treaty frameworks: Schengen Area.
 See the criteria below for the published requirements.

-Applicable consular post in origin country.
+a Kingdom of the Netherlands consulate or visa application centre in your country of residence.
 Specific intake (online portal, biometrics centre, or in-country lodgement) is determined by Immigration and Naturalisation Service (IND) — confirm the current intake channel on the primary source linked above before filing.

 Yes, provided the relationship is durable and exclusive — evidenced by cohabitation history, joint finances, and similar evidence.
 The Dutch rules recognise registered partners and de-facto durable relationships.